Want to follow along with this writing? Sign up Today, it's free and easy

 The one thing men will never understand.
 Giggling girls.

-almost 4 years ago Miss Huli Jing said:
+about 4 years ago Miss Huli Jing said:

 This was so cute lolol I could totally imagine this scene.
 Very nice job!! xD